ErikRuz/holbertonschool-zero_day/0x01-emacs/README.md

-This is the answer for the project 0x01.
-Emacs Opening question
+This is the project that teaches you the most essential commands in Emacs